superluminar-io/workshop/content/labs/resource-compliancy/_index.md

 ![CloudFormation for superwerker](/screenshots/workload/s3-details-encryption-save.png)

-## Security Notification via Security Hub
+## Compliance Status in Security Hub

 To make sure that the problem is really fixed, you can go back to the [Security Hub console](https://eu-central-1.console.aws.amazon.com/securityhub/home?region=eu-central-1#/summary) and check that the finding no longer shows up.